stocky37/bookinfo-pipelines/README.md

         --from-literal=database-name=ratings
     ```

+- tekton task s2i
+  - no imagestream support
+  - pulls images from external registries (unless we use an imported version, so more local?)
+  - needs privileges?

 ## Questions

 - How do I do some other basic things like trigger different pipelines for different branches